repnz/checkpoint-ctf-2018/surprise/test_my_patience/README.md

 ## Solution

-This one is packed and also anti disassembly / debugging techniques where used.
+This one is packed and also anti disassembly / debugging techniques were used.

 The easiest way to solve it is to do the following: